rdking/proposal-object-members/README.md

   console.log(`new sum = ${ExampleFn#.field1 + ExampleFn#.field2}`);
 }
 ```
 The end result of this notation allows the function to maintain data that survives the collapse of its closure.
 Each invocation of such a function would then have access to the data stored in those static fields by a prior invocation.
 While this feature is at first glance somewhat similar to the functionality of a generator, it is in fact very different, and a necessary feature for ensuring that fully featured constructor functions can still be generated without the help of the `class` keyword.
-See the **Implementation details...** section for more information.
+See the [**Implementation details...**](https://github.com/rdking/proposal-object-members/blob/master/README.md#implementation-details) section for more information.
 Access to such members can be made through the `#` operator with the owning `function` as the left parameter.

 Missing from the above function examples are the use of `async` and `*`(to define a generator).
 It is the intention of this proposal that these also be supported.
 The `private` and `protected` keywords are meant to provide a privilege level to any and all possible forms of member variable, property, and function declaration that make sense within a class or object.
-Given the arguments that have led to [this other proposal](https://github.com/tc39/proposal-class-fields), I propose that the access notation for both `private` and `protected` members be like this:
+Given the arguments that have led to [proposal-class-fields](https://github.com/tc39/proposal-class-fields), I propose that the access notation for both `private` and `protected` members be like this:
 ```javascript
 class Example {
   private privField1 = "value";